dylangageot/csgo-bomb-trigger/README.md

 # CS:GO Bomb Trigger

 CS:GO Bomb Trigger will inform a perephiral connected to your computer via the serial port that the bomb has been planted.
-Perfect to link an Arduino with a display to inform the player about the bomb time left.
+Perfect to link an Arduino with a display to inform the player about the time left for the bomb explosion.

 ## Features

- - Based on the Game State Integration features of CS:GO
+ - Based on the Game State Integration features of CS:GO.
- - Created with Qt to provide a GUI
+ - Created with Qt to provide a GUI.
- - Minimizable and auto-connect with cmd options
+ - Minimizable and auto-connect with cmd options.

 ## Install